tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关问题_intl_en.md

 <span id="que5"></span>
 ### How can I use a global cache node for playback?
 LVB has CDN nodes across Mainland China and around the world with wide coverage and high stability.
-If your end users are located outside Mainland China, you can select **Global Acceleration** or **Outside Mainland China** as the acceleration region when configuring a domain name in [Domain Management](https://console.cloud.tencent.com/live/domainmanage) to enjoy coverage by global nodes.
+If your end users are located outside Mainland China, you can select **Global Acceleration** or **Hong Kong/Macao/Taiwan (China Region) and other regions** as the acceleration region when configuring a domain name in [Domain Management](https://console.cloud.tencent.com/live/domainmanage) to enjoy coverage by global nodes.
 > The global acceleration of LVB supports only HTTP-FLV and HLS protocols.

 <span id="que6"></span>